 Some babies have respiratory problems that prevent them from traveling in a traditional infant car seat.
 If that's the case with your baby, discuss using a special restraint system with your neonatologist or doctor.

-If your baby will be on oxygen or an apnea monitor at home, you'll also need to use these devices while traveling in the car.
+If your baby will be on oxygen or an apnea monitor at home, you'll need to use these devices while traveling in the car.
 Once in the car, secure them carefully so in the event of a crash they won't be dangerous to passengers.
 If you have any questions about whether your vehicle is properly outfitted for the ride home, talk to the hospital staff before you leave.

 Because of potential breathing problems, it's generally recommended that parents limit the time a preemie is in a car seat to an hour or so.
 If you'll be traveling longer than that, ask your doctor if it is OK for your baby.
 Once home, do not leave your baby asleep in the car seat.
 Instead, lay your baby on his or her back in a crib to sleep.